23 Unexpected Signs You're at Risk for Heart Disease

 You're having difficulty sleeping.

-Insomnia isn’t just a risk factor for heart disease—it can also be a symptom as well.
-According to the American College of Cardiology, “evidence is mounting for prospective links between insomnia and hypertension, cardiovascular events, and death.”
-If you find yourself tossing and turning due to shortness of breath, the safest thing to do is to consult with a doctor—stat.
-And for more symptoms to be aware of, Here Are 40 Health Symptoms You Need to Know About.
+Insomnia isn't just a risk factor for heart disease—it can also be a symptom as well.
+According to the American College of Cardiology, "evidence is mounting for prospective links between insomnia and hypertension, cardiovascular events, and death."
+If you find yourself tossing and turning, particularly if it's due to shortness of breath, the safest thing to do is to consult with a doctor—stat.
+And for more things you should avoid to protect your ticker, check out 27 Daily Habits That Are Ruining Your Heart.